chrisbag/backend-test-events/README.md

 ## Functionnalité minimale attendues

 1. Synchronize Bunji events with Google Calendar

-   [] when an event is created on Bunji, it should be added on the Google Calendar [] when an event is updated on Bunji, it should be updated on the Google Calendar [] when an event is delete on Bunji, it should be deleted on the google Calendar
+- [] when an event is created on Bunji, it should be added on the Google Calendar
+- [] when an event is updated on Bunji, it should be updated on the Google Calendar

-2. Synchronize Google Calendar events with Bunji events, supposing the Google Calendar API does not offer webhooks [] when an event is created on Google Calendar, it should be added to the Bunji App [] when an event is update on Google Calendar, it shoulld be added to Bunji app [] when an event is deleted on the google calendar, it shoumd be deleted on Bunji App
+- [] when an event is delete on Bunji, it should be deleted on the google Calendar

-3. Bonus : Synchronize Google Calendar events with
+2. Synchronize Google Calendar events with Bunji events, supposing the Google Calendar API does not offer webhooks

-   [] when an event is created on Google Calendar, it should be added to the Bunji App [] when an event is update on Google Calendar, it shoulld be added to Bunji app [] when an event is deleted on the google calendar, it shoumd be deleted on Bunji App
+- [] when an event is created on Google Calendar, it should be added to the Bunji App
+- [] when an event is update on Google Calendar, it shoulld be added to Bunji app
+- [] when an event is deleted on the google calendar, it shoumd be deleted on Bunji App

 # Bunji Dummy App info